ps1312/Yelp_Camp/README.md

 # role_camp

-Simple node js restful application created along with Udemy course "The Web Developer Bootcamp" with a few changes.
-For database MongoDB is used with MLab.
+Simple Node.JS RESTful application created along with Udemy course "The Web Developer Bootcamp" with a few changes.
+For database MongoDB is used localy for development and with MLab for production.

 ---
 # Setup
 To run this app, simply set these environment variables: